FerretDB/FerretDB/adr/query_pushdown.md

 Let's go step by step, and first, implement a simple query pushdown for queries containing `{_id: <value>}`, i.e. add SQL condition `_jsonb->`+ `p.Next()` + `=` in WHERE clause passed to the PostgreSQL backend.

-NB: There is no new functionality from the user perspective – we already support _id values that document, for example, and that should not change.
+NB: There is no new functionality from the user perspective – we already support _id values that are documents, for example, and that should not change.

 ## Solution